 For more information on the Human Research Protection Policy, please contact the Associate Vice President with responsibility for Research Compliance or email email@example.com.

 To submit a request for approval or to track or review information related to human subjects research, please use the eProtocol system: https://nd.keyusa.net/.
+NOTE: Access to the eProtocol system requires a Notre Dame NetID and password.

 Institutional Review Board (IRB)